luismiguelcasadodiaz/CPP_00/README.md

 float b = 6; // int gets promoted (cast) to float implicitly int a = 9.99 // float gets demoted to int implicitly
 ```
 There is c explicit coercion.
+Good practice avoids this in c++.

 ```c
 a =(int)b;